 Boards must be aware that the estimated cost of training is not the annual obligated amount associated with contracted distribution of TAA funds to Boards.

-Boards must ensure that Workforce Solutions Office staff does the following:
+Boards must ensure that Workforce Solutions Office staff:

 enters the estimated cost into TWIST Service Tracking in the Planned Training field; and

-ensures the estimated cost entered into TWIST is the same amount recorded in the TAA REP.
+ensures that the estimated cost entered into TWIST is the same amount recorded in the TAA REP.

 A-105: Merit Staffing Requirements